maxamel/GDH/README.md

 # GDH - Generalized Diffie-Hellman Key Exchange Platform

-A Diffie-Hellman key exchange library for multiple parties built on top of the asynchronous event-driven Vert.x framework.
+A Diffie-Hellman key exchange library for multiple parties built on top of the asynchronous, event-driven Vert.x framework.

 # Overview